 As they say, relapse is part of recovery but this is only true if you learn from the experience.
 If you don’t know how to learn from it, it is just a wasted opportunity to make improvements in your life.

-I’m Lauren Center, I first joined Moderation Management back in 2014 when I my mom almost died from cirrhosis of the liver.
+I’m Lauren Center, I joined a group called, Moderation Management back in 2014 when I my mom nearly died from cirrhosis of the liver.
 I knew then that I had to pay more attention to my drinking.
-I loved the community that Moderation Management provided, however, I needed help staying sober for 30 days, learn how to drink normally and why I was drinking to begin with.
+I loved the community that Moderation Management provided, and the idea that total abstinence wasn't the whole way.
+However, I needed help staying sober for 30 days, learning how to drink normally and why I was drinking to begin with.
 I needed it, couldn’t find it, so I created it for myself.
 It has been a long road and lots of work getting here, but I did it!

 So how did this happen?
 Well…

 After first finding Moderation Management and learning what healthy drinking looked like, my drinking slowed incredibly.
 I lost a bunch of weight, and once again remembered my goals in life.
 I enrolled in grad school and studied to be a therapist.
 I had a child and was living a great life.
-Every once in a while, when we had a babysitter or when I was with coworkers, I would overindulge but not never considered it a big deal.
+Every once in a while, when we had a babysitter or when I was with coworkers, I would once again drink too much.
+I was always reassured by other members that this was normal and that my drinking would one day be totally under control.

 Then, my older sister died from liver cirrhosis and esophageal varices due to the heavy drinking she did her entire life.
 My relationship with alcohol changed after that.
 Now when I drank, I became incredibly guilty and anxious.
-The anxiety I dealt with my whole life was also getting worse in general and I began looking for a solution but couldn’t find it.
-I loved grad school and learning about the different modalities of therapy but deep down I didn’t believe that any of these therapies could really help myself or anyone else experience real change.
+The anxiety I dealt with my whole life was also getting worse in general and I began looking for a solution that was nowhere to be found.
+I was even attending graduate school and learning about the different modalities of therapy searching for the answer to what creates real change.
+I loved it but deep down I didn’t believe that any of these therapies could really help myself or anyone else.

 My little brother had also started drinking more and more and I became desperate to find a solution.
 I started researching and discovered something called, Ayahuasca.
 This is a plant medicine that has been taken in the Amazon for many years.
 I learned that drinking Ayahuasca could be compared to 10 years of therapy in one night and could help people stop drinking and using drugs.
 I signed my brother and myself up for a retreat in Peru immediately and couldn’t wait to go!